 Brizo Faucet Finishes

-Some of these we have identified purely from visual inspection to be from Sedal S.L.U., a technical ceramics company chartered in Spain but manufacturing in China as Jiangmen Sedal Cetec Advanced Technical Ceramics Co., Ltd.
+Sedal is a technical ceramics company chartered in Spain but manufacturing in China as Jiangmen Sedal Cetec Advanced Technical Ceramics Co., Ltd.

-As to the rest, we simply do not know where they come from and, therefore, have no clue to their quality.
-The marks that would identify the manufacturer(s) are missing from the cartridges.
-However, as Brizo guarantees them for a lifetime, they are probably at least adequate.
+As to the rest, we simply do not know where they come from and, therefore, have no clue as to their quality.
+The maker's marks that would identify the manufacturer(s) are missing from the cartridges.

 To better understand how ceramic cartridges work, we recommend reading Faucet Valves and Cartridges.